lemonsaurus/tyrant/README.md

 # lemonbot

-A bot for a dumbass lemon server
+Bot for a dumbass lemon-themed server

+🍋 🍋